Adolescent Care: Helping young people through the struggle

 A Path to Recovery

 A staggering 20 percent of people age 13-17 live with a mental health condition, and 50 percent of all lifetime cases of mental illness begin by age 14.
-Our Adolescent Outpatient Program is designed for young people who need treatment for mental, emotional or addiction problems.
+Our Adolescent Outpatient Program is designed for young people who need treatment for mental, emotional or substance use problems.
 It’s for teens who may be transitioning from inpatient care or need more intensive treatment than traditional outpatient programs can offer.
 SUN’s team of experts is available 24 hours a day, seven days a week, partnering with teens and their families to help them map a journey to improved health and happiness.

 We currently provide care for adolescents starting at age 13.
 This fall, we’ll begin offering outpatient care for children 12 and under.